1 Introduction

 7.1 Staff slip, trip and falls incident reporting

-- How: Safeguard IR1 reports or data.
+- How: incidents reports or data.

-- Who by: Health, safety and security forum.
+- Who by: health, safety and security forum.

-- Frequency: Quarterly.
+- Frequency: quarterly.

 7.2 Assessment of risk

-- How: Inspections or audit or risk assessments.
+- How: inspections or audit or risk assessments.

 - Who by: Safety team, managers.

-- Reported to: Health, safety and security forum.
+- Reported to: People and Organisational Development Committee.

-- Frequency: Quarterly.
+- Frequency: annually.

 8 Equality impact assessment screening